SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/context-library.md

 <br/>

-Usage example of the context:
+Usage example of the app state:

 ```jsx
 import { useRecording } from "customization-api";